Finland93/WooCommerce-Registration-Login-For-Categories/README.md

 With Registration for Categories, you can strike the perfect balance between user convenience and data collection.
 Upgrade your WooCommerce store today and provide a seamless and personalized shopping experience for your customers.

+## Contribution

+Contributions, bug reports, and feature requests are welcome!
+Feel free to submit issues or pull requests on the GitHub repository.

+## License

+This plugin is released under the [GNU General Public License v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).